reddykishan72/issuer/README.md

 ## Introduction

-Welcome to Driving License Use Case - Issuer application.
-In this application, you will experience how does a normal applicant would like to sign up for a verifiable credential and thereafter how a Issuer checks the information and issues a verifiable credential to the applicant.
+Welcome to Issuer application of Banker's Guarantee.
+In this application, the issuer/bank will check the agreement/details from the concerned parties and issues the Verifiable Credential as a financial security.

-You can either run this program in your local machine or try it out here: https://usecases.drivinglicense-issuer.vc-generator.com/
+You can either run this program in your local machine or try it out here: http://issuer.verifiable-credential.tech/

 ## Initial Set Up